califano-lab/ARACNe3/README.md

 ## Using ARACNe3
 ### Input files needed to run ARACNe3
 See below for file format specification (or download the test files from our repository)
-1. Copula-transformed expression matrix
+1. A normalized expression matrix (CPM, TPM, etc.)
 2. List of regulators (e.g. Transcription Factors)

 ### Steps required to run ARACNe3
-1. Copula Transform the expression matrix
+1. Normalize a gene expression profile for sequencing depth in each sample, which could be CPM or TPM
-2. Run according to commandline arguments below
+2. Run `ARACNe3` according to command line instructions below

 ### Optional ways to run ARACNe3
+1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1.00`).
 1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step
 2. Customizing the FDR restriction for the first pruning step, which rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.